code-check/challenge-look-and-say/README.md

 # Look and Say!

-Make a function which returns a sequence of numbers according to the below.
+Create a function which returns a sequence of the numbers according to the rules below.

 If this function receives '1', it should return '1'.
 If it receives '2', it should return '11'.